 The winter holidays are right around the corner, which means it's time to shop for gifts to give our loved ones.
 For some, however, holiday gift shopping can lead to a mountain of debt before the new year begins.

-"Buy now, pay later" is a common approach for many consumers who rack up debt on their credit cards buying expensive gifts.
-But "save now, spend later" may be a better plan to dodge debt with your holiday shopping.
-If you want to avoid racking up credit card debt this holiday season, follow these saving tips that can help you plan ahead to create a holiday gift fund.
+"Charge now, pay later" is a common approach for many consumers who use their credit cards to buy gifts.
+But "save now, spend later" may be a better plan for managing your holiday spending.
+If you want to avoid racking up credit card debt this holiday season, follow these six saving tips that can help you plan ahead to create a holiday gift fund.

 1. Set a Time Frame and Goal

 Decide how much you want to spend and how quickly you need to do it.
 If you can wait to start shopping until Thanksgiving, for example, you'll have more time to save.

 Once you have a goal and timeline in place, decide on your savings strategies.
 Building your holiday fund fast will depend on implementing ways to make and save extra money, such as the remaining tips in this list.